engity-com/bifroest/docs/reference/authorization/htpasswd.md

 ## Format

 htpasswd is a format created for [Apache HTTP Server](https://httpd.apache.org/) to enable an easy way to configure [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for web servers.
-Nowadays, it is used in more web server projects than just the Apache HTTP Server and also in other project type, like Bifröst.
-Because: There is a huge toolset around to create those files.
+Nowadays it is used in more web server projects than just the Apache HTTP Server and also in other project type like Bifröst.
+The reason: There is a huge toolset available to create those files.

 ## Tools

-1. [Apache HTTP Server command line tool](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) which can by easily installed on many systems, like:
+1. [Apache HTTP Server command line tool](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) which can be easily installed on many systems such as:
     * Ubuntu:
       ```shell
       sudo apt-get install apache2-utils -y